ericdequ/GovCon/data/blog/Local/CAM.md

 They asked for my side of the story i asked for badge numbers and THATS when they escalated the situation with anger,

+I told the story and once I got to the part that I was putten in cuffs for no reason bc I talked with the stoor worker, and already apologized, and the cop had no right to demand my ID, bc I just lost my wallet and it just got replaced.

+bc i wasnt getting tresspassed ... he was supposed to just be a witness

 I was taken to jail never read my Maranda rights,,

 Tried to get lawyer and phone call and it took hours to get phone call, almost like they were trying to make me forget the situation bc they knew they fucked up…….